macintoshpie/paropt-service/README.md

-tldr;
+### tldr;
 RESTful service for automating optimization of arbitrary tools.
+See [paropt](https://github.com/macintoshpie/paropt) for the standalone python package for automated optimization, and [paropt-service-sdk](https://github.com/macintoshpie/paropt-service-sdk) for a python wrapper for HTTP requests to this service.

 ## Setup
 To run the service, clone this repo then setup your environment variable files `config/.env.prod` and `config/.env.dev`.
 The file `config/.example.env` shows the required environment variables and what they are used for.